ScotFestBC: The BC Highland Games is a Metro Vancouver Scottish festival that takes place in mid-June at Lafarge Lake in Coquitlam.

 Festival Schedule

 The schedule of events in 2025 is listed below.
-We divide the schedule up into Competitions, Workshops & Demonstrations, and Live Entertainment.
-Some of the activities take place on the festival’s Main Stage, while others happen in the field and other locations.
-Many of them overlap with each other.
+We divided the schedule up into Competitions, Workshops and Demonstrations, and Live Entertainment.
+Some of the activities took place on the festival’s Main Stage, while others happened in the field and other locations.
+Many of them overlapped with each other.

 Sports, Music and Dance Competitions

-Below is the 2025 schedule for the various competitions happening at the festival.
+Below was the 2025 schedule for the various competitions that happened at the festival.

 Friday, June 20th, 2025